WPAccess/alt-text-generator/README.md

-# 🚀 Simple SEO Alt Text Generator
+# 🚀 SEO Alt Text Generator

-A minimal, automated system that connects to Google Sheets and generates SEO-friendly alt text for images using Google's Gemini AI.
+An automated system that connects to Google Sheets and generates SEO-friendly alt text for images using Google's Gemini AI.

 ## 🎯 What It Does